 SKILLS & ATTRIBUTES OVERVIEW

-- Proven problem solving, negotiating, and conflict resolution skills.
+- Sound analytical, problem solving, planning, and organizational skills.

 EDUCATION & EXPERIENCE OVERVIEW